Ann Valérie Timothée Milfort: Professional and political career

 Senior technical advisor to the Cabinet of Minister for the Status and Rights of Women from 2006 to 2010, she also lent her services as an independent consultant on women's issues for various non-governmental organizations and the Haitian private sector.
 With the support of the V-Day Foundation, Milfort contributed, as coordinator, to the implementation of the first shelter center run by the State for battered and abused women.
-Also, she framed and encouraged women to mount grassroots organizations and labored to relieve the suffering of women living with HIV.
+She also framed and encouraged women to mount grassroots organizations and labored to relieve the suffering of women with H.I.V.

 After the 2011 elections, she became coordinator of the Office of the First Lady of the Republic.
 She was then called to the Interim Commission for the Reconstruction of Haiti (IHRC) as executive director from July 2011 to February 2012.
 From that date, she successively held the positions of deputy director and director of the President's Office of the Republic of Haiti.